Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/identify-wedges/entry.typ

 #create_entry(
   title: "Identify: Pushing Robots",
   type: "identify",
-  start_date: datetime(year: 2023, month: 8, day: 26),
-  end_date: datetime(year: 2023, month: 9, day: 3),
+  start_date: datetime(year: 2023, month: 9, day: 3),
 )[
   VRC is a very contact heavy robotics competition.
 We will often be trying to push other robots.
 During the Spin Up season, even with our 6 motor drivetrain, we still struggled to push other robots.

   We need to something that will give us an advantage while pushing robots without adding more motors to our drivetrain.

   #figure(image("modelone.png", width: 80%))

   #nb_heading([Design Constraints])